 The specific responsibilities of the chairman listed in the Model enhance the chair maxes leadership position.
 Presiding at council meetings is a traditional responsibility with great potential impact on setting the tone for county government and helping the council make decisions.
 Designation as intergovernmental representative reflects the increased importance of relationships with other local governments as well as the state and federal governments.
 Appointment of boards and commissions with council advice and consent creates the opportunity for purposeful balanced representation and can be used to forge coalitions and tap into networks of community activity.
-When the state of the council and information provided by the staff as well as the chairman's own priorities.
+When the state of the county message includes the setting out of needs and goals for the county, it should reflect the thinking of the council and information provided by the staff as well as the chairman's own priorities.
 In presenting the state of the county message, the chairman can act as spokesperson, educator, team leader, goal setter, and policy advocate.
 It is important that the timing of the message be such that it will not be confused with the presentation of the budget by the manager.